jbear05/ai-predictive-maintenance/DEVLOG.md

 - Train XGBoost model with hyperparameter tuning using GridSearchCV across 20+ parameter combinations
 - Set up Python environment with required libraries and train baseline Logistic Regression + Random Forest models
 - Change data_prep_features so results are sent to new results folder

+## Day 5

+### Goals for Today
+- Learn more about training AI models
+- Train XGBoost model with hyperparameter tuning using GridSearchCV across 20+ parameter combinations
+- Set up Python environment with required libraries and train baseline Logistic Regression + Random Forest models
+- Change data_prep_features so results are sent to new results folder

+### What I Did
+**Afternoon (2pm-5pm):**
+- Sci-kit learn practice
+- Created new notebook for ai analysis

+### Decisions

+### Problems/Solutions

+### Tomorrow's Plan